 The Employee (or HR Administrator) maintains data related to his or her (employee’s) dependents.
 He or she can add new dependents in the system or update data records of existing dependents.
 The employee (or HR Administrator) has the option to maintain high-level data of the dependent (e.g. name and relationship to the employee), as well as detailed information of the dependent (e.g. national ID and address).

 Procedure

+Note

+Mandatory fields are marked with an asterisk on the screen.